shiraz-shah/VFCs/README.md

 ```
 cat contigs.all.fna | f2s | joincol <(cut -f2 vOTUs.tsv) | awk '$NF == 1' | cut -f1,2 > s2f > vOTUs.fna
 ```

+## decontamination of viral species
+Since most virome extractions contain some amount of bacterial contaminating DNA, some of the vOTUs from above may represent contaminant species.
+In our study we decontaminated the vOTUs manually by clustering them by encoded protein similarity (as shown below) and examining each cluster for viral signatures.

+We do not recommend the manual approach now as tools have since been developed for this task.
+We recommend [CheckV](https://bio.tools/checkv).
+We do not recommend older tools such as DeepVirFinder as their performance is sub-par.
+In the end, a subset the vOTUs will be deemed viral, with the rest being likely contaminants.
+All subsequent steps should be limited to this decontaminated vOTU subset.
+We have not provided code for subsetting as our approach was different.

 ## vOTU gene calling, and protein comparison
 Calling genes on the vOTUs and submitting the resulting proteins to a sensitive all-against-all sequence search allows for two things: